CSGuides/grad-job-guide/_jobs/general.md

 - **"Instructor" Positions**: Most top-tier schools, including Michigan and Virginia, have full-time teaching-focused positions.
-  Job titles vary, including "Teaching Professor", "Instructor" or "Lecturer".
+  Job titles vary, including "Teaching Professor", "Professor of Practice", "Instructor" or "Lecturer".
   These positions may or may not be tenure-track (and often are not).
   However, they often have a "social tenure" or "formal expectation of continued employment" at around the six-year mark that mimics tenure.
 They tend to